7vik/erplag-cc/README.md

 # erplag-cc

-Compiler for the custom language 'ERPLAG' in C.
+ERPLAG-CC is a compiler for the language "erplag" (see language specifications), written in C.
+This project is part of our course requirement for CS-F363 "Compiler Construction", and mentored by Prof. Vandana Agarwal.